 In this study, we look at how Jesus became the Son of God.
-This is essential to understanding how we can be a glorious son or daughter of God as God intended.
+How He became the Son of God is essential to understanding how we can be a glorious son or daughter of God as He intended.

 having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will,Ephesians 1:5

-It was always God’s intention to have sons and daughters, through Jesus Christ.
+God’s intention was always to have sons and daughters through Jesus Christ.
 So to do that, He had to become the Son of God and the Son of Man.